Epoch-Mengying/Generating-Poetry-with-Chatbot/ChatBot/README.md

     ```bash
     npm start
     ```
+- The ChatBot API is listening on port 3748 now

 # Testing the bot using Bot Framework Emulator **v4**
 [Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.